Wildlife & Uplands

 ABOUT WILDLIFE IN OUR WATERSHED

-The Big Hole watershed is home to abundant wildlife species, including large game such as deer, elk, and moose and predators like wolves, black bears, and mountain lions.
+The Big Hole watershed is home to abundant wildlife species, including large game, predators, and migratory birds.

 A primary land use and occupation in the Big Hole is cattle ranching, and livestock producers often lease grazing allotments from the United States Forest Service.
 This proximity of livestock to wildlife can result in livestock predation.
 Although recent grizzly bear sighting have been reported in our watershed, to-date the majority of livestock predation is caused by wolves.
 Wolves and wolf/livestock interactions are of concern to livestock producers in our area, as confirmed wolf depredations have been documented in the past.
 Positive identification of livestock kills on public land has often been lacking due to remote, rugged terrain and rapid consumption by wolves or other scavenging species after a predation occurs.